 The execution, as opposed to the specification, of social constraints may be performed either at design-time or at run-time.
 At design-time, society designers may wish to prove properties of a society specification in order to determine whether or not this specification meets their requirements.
 Such properties may include, for example, the consistency of a protocol specification (no agent is forbidden and obliged to perform an action at the same time), that in all circumstances there is always an obligation to report the outcome of an awarded task, that non-compliance with this obligation always leads to a sanction and possibly other reparational actions, and so on.
-Proving such properties can be performed, to some extent, via CCALC's computation of planning queries, as illustrated by the computations of Queries 2 and 4 in earlier sections.
+Proving such properties can be performed, to some extent, via CCALC's computation of answers to planning queries, as illustrated by the computation of answers to Queries 2 and 4 in earlier sections.
 It should be noted, however, that the examples presented earlier contain a comparatively small number of agents; we have not determined in any systematic fashion to what extent CCALC can cope with planning queries on examples with very large numbers of agents.

-In addition to the needs of society designers, agent designers may also wish to prove various properties of a society specification when deciding whether to deploy their agents in that society.
-In some cases, it is not feasible for agent designers to examine in advance if they should deploy their agents in a society; the agents themselves may then be required to prove properties of a society specification before deciding whether or not to enter that society.
+In addition to the needs of society designers, agent designers (or agents themselves) may also wish to prove various properties of a society specification when deciding whether to deploy their agents in (enter) that society.

 At run-time, the execution of a society specification may provide, amongst other things, information about the social state current at each time.
 Computation of such information is a special case of a prediction query.
 A social state - the powers, permissions, obligations and sanctions that are associated with each agent at each time - may be publicised to (a subset of) the members of a society, or their designers.
 (Such run-time services may be provided by a central server or in various distributed configurations.
 Further discussion of these architectural issues is outside the scope of this paper.)
-Both CCALC and SV compute prediction queries.
-Their efficiency in computing (such) queries, however, determines whether they are feasible for the provision of run-time services.
+Both CCALC and SV compute answers to prediction queries.
+Their efficiency in computing answers to (such) queries, however, determines whether they are feasible for the provision of run-time services.
 We discuss CCALC's and SV's efficiency next.

-CCALC's computation of a query has two phases:
+CCALC's computation of an answer to a query has two phases: